devammistry/PhysioFlex/README.md

 # PhysioFlex

 PhysioFlex is a fully frontend-based responsive web application designed to enhance user interaction and accessibility for physiotherapy patients.
-This project provides an intuitive and visually appealing interface that enables seamless communication between patients and our physiotherapy clinic.
+This project provides an intuitive and visually appealing interface that enables seamless communication between patients and physiotherapy clinic.

 [Check out my web project!](https://devammistry.github.io/PhysioFlex/)